British Airways 747 Business Class Vancouver to London Review

 • The Bad

-• Despite the maintenance and cleaning, the aircraft was showing its age
+• The aircraft was showing its age

 • The dining experience has improved, but still lags behind competitors